johnrizzo1/intuit/memory-bank/activeContext.md

 - Enhance vector database capabilities further (e.g., incremental indexing, better metadata extraction).
 - Optimize performance and latency.
 - Improve MCP client unit tests to handle complex initialization requirements.
-- Revisit voice integration with the GUI mode to provide a complete interactive experience.
+- Enhance the voice integration with wake word detection and more advanced speech processing.
+- Connect the voice interface to the agent for full conversational capabilities.

 ## Active Decisions and Considerations